-It’s hard to judge Shanahan’s career resume because, until the 2019 season came around, he had been dealt a fairly rough hand.
-The 49ers had come off a 1-10 record in 2017 with Hoyer and Beathard at QB, but Garoppolo arrived via trade (and just in time) to clutch the last five games of the season.
-In 2019 though, Shanahan turned things around and posted a 13-3 record and came only a few minutes short of winning the Super Bowl.
-During the 2019 season, the 49ers won their first eight games which made Shanahan only the third coach to begin 8-0 after an earlier 0-8 season start.
+It’s hard to judge Shanahan’s career resume.
+Until the 2019 season came around, he had been dealt a fairly rough hand.
+The 49ers had come off a 1-10 record in 2017 with Hoyer and Beathard at QB, but Garoppolo arrived just in time via trade to clutch the last five games of the season.
+In 2019, Shanahan turned things around with a 13-3 record and came only a few minutes short of winning the Super Bowl.
+During the 2019 season, the 49ers won their first eight games, which made Shanahan only the third coach to begin 8-0 after an earlier 0-8 season start.

 6. Sean McVay – Los Angeles Rams

-While Sean McVay may have had a rough 2019 season (for which he received plenty of criticism), we need to take a look at the bigger picture.
-McVay is only 30 years old, he went 24-8 in his first two seasons with two playoff appearances and led his team to the Super Bowl.
+While Sean McVay may have had a rough 2019 season (for which he received plenty of criticism,) we need to take a look at the bigger picture.
+McVay is only 36 years old.
+He went 24-8 in his first two seasons with two playoff appearances and led his team to the Super Bowl.

-Though disappointing, the Rams’ 2019 season still featured nine wins, which means McVay boasts a record of 33-15, which is a winning percentage of 68.8 – the highest of any coach on this list.
-Given his relative inexperience, time will create a bigger sample size to base McVay’s performance on.
-Until then, he needs to keep making adjustments if the Rams are going to survive a tough division this season.
+Though disappointing, the Rams’ 2019 season still featured nine wins, which means McVay boasts a record of 33-15 for a winning percentage of 68.8 – the highest of any coach on this list.
+Given his relative inexperience, time will create a bigger sample size on which to base McVay’s performance.

 5. Mike Tomlin – Pittsburgh Steelers